 She has been featured in Art of the West, American Painting Video Magazine, American Artist, Southwest Art, The Pastel Journal and Professional Artist Magazine.
 Her work has been shown at the Laguna Art Museum, the Albuquerque Museum of Art, the Panhandle-Plains Museum, the Cowboy & Western Heritage Museum, The National Wildlife Museum, and the Gilcrease Museum.

 She is the founder of The Landscape Atelier, her teaching studio, and the author of the popular blogs Deborah Paris -A Painting Life and Field Notes, the blog of The Landscape Atelier.
-Her book Painting the Woods: Nature, Memory and Metaphor (Texas A&M University Press) is due out in December 2020.
+Her book Painting the Woods: Nature, Memory and Metaphor (Texas A&M University Press) was published in December 2020.

 Her work is represented by galleries throughout the US.
 When she isn’t painting or teaching, Deborah is an avid walker, birder, naturalist, reader and writer.
-She lives and works in northeast Texas with her husband, two dogs and two cats.
+She lives and works in northeast Texas.

 Visit Deborah at her website – https://www.deborahparis.com/